ranguli/inspec-stig-macos-catalina/README.md

 You can run the profile however you wish.
 To test it out locally on a macOS machine running Catalina, clone the repo and run:

 ```
-sudo inspec inspec-stig-macos-catalina
+sudo inspec exec inspec-stig-macos-catalina
 ```

 ## Completeness

 Below are the Finding IDs for the macOS Catalina STIG and their completeness.
 The current coverage is 9 / 108 (8%).
 PRs are welcome!

 * [ ] V-225118
 * [ ] V-225119